genshen/docker-gitlab/README.md

 | ${GITLAB_DIR}/config         |  ${GITLAB_CONFIG_DIR} |

 ## Run gitlab
 Run `docker-compose up` command, the gitlab-workhorse will listen on tcp port 8181.
-You can alse change environment variable `WORKHORSE_LISTEN_NETWORK` to "unix" (default value is "tcp") to let gitlab-workhorse listen unix socket `${GITLAB_DATA_DIR}/tmp/sockets/gitlab.socket`.
+You can also change environment variable `WORKHORSE_LISTEN_NETWORK` to "unix" (default value is "tcp") to let gitlab-workhorse listen unix socket `${GITLAB_DATA_DIR}/tmp/sockets/gitlab.socket`.

 ## Gitlab-Pages
 Image genshen/gitlab does not containe gitlab-pages.